-Whether you are looking to take on a side gig, get a temporary part time job, get leg up in your current field, or even try out a new career path, the good news is that even during this tough period, there are jobs in Vietnam looking for English speakers.
+Whether you are looking to take on a side gig, get a temporary part-time job, get a leg up in your current field, or even try out a new career path, the good news is that there are jobs in Vietnam looking for English speakers.

 Vietnam’s Economy and Where the Jobs Are